makrai/notes/li2105-pretrained-text-gen.md

 Junyi Li, Tianyi Tang, Wayne Xin Zhao, Ji-Rong Wen IJCAI 2021 Survey Track arXiv:2105.10311 [cs.CL]

-* how to adapt existing PLMs to model different input data and satisfy special properties in the generated text.
-We further summarize
+* how to adapt existing PLMs to model different input data and satisfy special properties in the generated text
-* fine-tuning strategies for text generation.
-Finally, we present several
+* fine-tuning strategies for text generation

 # 1 Introduction

 * Existing surveys in this area have only partially reviewed some related topics
-  * Zaib+ [2020] and Guan+ [2020]: dialogue systems and summarization, but did
+  * Zaib+ [2020] and Guan+ [2020]: dialogue systems and summarization

-# 2 general task definition and different text generation tasks
+# 2 General task definition and different text generation tasks

-# 3 mainstream architectures of PLMs that are used in text generation
+# 3 Architectures of PLMs that are used in text generation

 # 4 Modeling Different Data Types from Input

+## 4.1 Unstructured Input

+* Thus, Liu and Lapata [2019] and Zheng and Lapata [2019] employed PLMs (e.g.,
+* long document consisting of several sentences and paragraphs
+  * PLMs trained on sentences or short paragraphs are less capable of accurately modeling long-range dependencies in a document.
+Considering this
+  * Zhang+ [2019b] and Xu+ [2020b] proposed hierarchical BERT to learn interactions between sentences with self-attention for document encoding.
+  * for capturing inter-sentential relations, DiscoBERT [Xu+ 2020a] stacked graph convolutional network (GCN) on top of BERT to model structural discourse graphs.
+By directly operating on the discourse units, DiscoBERT retains capacities to include more concepts or contexts, leading to more
+* multilingual text generation tasks.
+Therefore,
+  * Conneau and Lample [2019] proposed to learn cross-lingual language models (XLMs) for multilingual language understanding.
+Based on crosslingual PLMs,
+  * effective even in a low-resource language [Wada and Iwata, 2018]

 # 5 Satisfying Special Properties for Output Text

-# 6 fine-tuning strategies for text generation 4
+# 6 Fine-tuning strategies for text generation 4

 * we review several commonly-used fine-tuning strategies from different views

-# 7 future directions and conclusion
+# 7 Future directions and conclusion